three easy steps to a winning website

 Knowing your off-line (real world) customers can help you cater for the online visitors.
 It can be hard to be objective, so if you aren’t sure, ask your customers how they identify themselves.
 You may need to ask more than one person to get the best picture.

 If you don’t know whom you are talking to, it is difficult to know how to talk to them.
 Your site needs to speak to your visitor in ways they understand and want to be spoken to.
 From the tone of voice to the size of the fonts, knowing your audience is important to making sure your site is working for you and not against you.
 You certainly don’t want to drive potential customers away!

 What do you want people to do once they get to the site?

 The answer to this question ties in directly with the first question.
 What’s the site’s purpose?
 If you want to drive online sales, you should make it easy for visitors to see your most popular products and services and make their purchases.

 If your site is more promotional, decide which information is the most important to feature on the home page and allow visitors to click through to other pages for more detailed information.

 Sarumbear can help with all your marketing needs.
-We have many years of experience in marketing through television and online campaigns through close collaboration with Silver Productions.
+We have many years of experience in marketing through television and online campaigns through close collaboration with our sister production company, Ethem Media.
 We turn your ideas into reality, but there are obviously costs involved with us spending time with you, analysing your business to develop a marketing plan that meets your needs.

 Taking a little time to ask yourself these three simple questions can help you plan a great website, saving you both time and money.
 With the information you’ve collected (and written down), you should be able to sketch out your basic site structure for the pages you want and how they are navigated.
 You should also have the basic outline for writing the bulk of the site’s content.
 Armed with this information, Sarumbear will be happy to transform your plan into action, building you the successful website you deserve.